-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 1. Her loans are pretty much ruining our lives.

 I married someone with a lot of student loan debt.
 Don't get me wrong, I love my wife more than anything in this whole world, but had I known the negative effect her loans would have on our life, I may have done things differently.
 Her loans are pretty much ruining our lives.
 They have made it so we basically can't do anything, even though we both make good money.
 There are no vacations, no new clothes, no new vehicles, no savings account, no retirement accounts, struggles every month and especially around the holidays, when we can't afford to buy our families presents.
 Every penny has to be thought about in our lives.
 I am almost 40, and I am a prisoner to her debt.
 I don't think people realize just how damaging student loans can be.
-She has now paid more than her original loan was for back, but still owes the same amount she borrowed.
+She has now paid more back than her original loan was for, but still owes the same amount she borrowed.
 If you can't make double or triple payments, they just never go away.
 We are currently paying over $10,000 a year in INTEREST alone.
 It's killing us, both financially and mentally.
 There is no break from stress EVER.
 If I could go back, I'd stay with my wife but not marry her, and I would keep our finances separate.
 I know I sound like an insensitive dick, but the amount of worry I've done over her loans is enough for two lifetimes.

 2. I am $150,000 in debt at the age of 25.